openharmony/request_request_cangjie_wrapper/README.md

 As shown in the architecture diagram:

-Interface Layer
+Interface Layer:

-- Task Creation/Removal: Provides developers with the ability to create and remove upload/download tasks.
-- Query Task Information: Provides developers with the ability to query upload/download task information.
-- Task Start/Stop: Provides developers with the ability to start and stop created upload/download tasks.
-- Subscribe to Task Status: Provides developers with the ability to subscribe to task status interfaces, triggering callbacks when task status changes.
-- Task Interrupt/Resume: Provides developers with the ability to interrupt an executing upload/download task and resume an interrupted upload/download task.
+- Upload and download module: It provides external file download/upload capabilities to support application developers in conveniently and efficiently using download/upload services.
+- Download Service: Responsible for the specific process of downloading, the client initiates a download request, creates a download task internally, processes the download request, and completes the download task.
+- Upload task: Every time the client initiates an upload request, an upload task is created internally to process the upload request and forward the server's upload response.
+- The specific functions are: Provide functions such as task creation/removal, querying task information, task start/stop, subscribing to task status, task interruption/continuation, breakpoint continuation, and persistence.

-Framework Layer
+Framework Layer:

-- Task Creation/Removal Function Encapsulation: Based on the task creation and removal capabilities provided by the underlying request service, implements the function of creating and removing upload/download tasks in Cangjie.
-- Query Task Information Function Encapsulation: Based on the task information query capabilities provided by the underlying request service, implements the function of querying upload/download task information in Cangjie.
-- Task Start/Stop Function Encapsulation: Based on the task start and stop capabilities provided by the underlying request service, implements the function of starting and stopping created upload/download tasks in Cangjie.
-- Subscribe to Task Status Function Encapsulation: Based on the task subscription capabilities provided by the underlying request service, implements the function of subscribing to task status interfaces in Cangjie.
-- Task Interrupt/Resume Function Encapsulation: Based on the task interrupt and resume capabilities provided by the underlying request service, implements the function of task interruption and resumption in Cangjie.
+- Upload and download module encapsulation: It includes task creation/removal function encapsulation, task information query function encapsulation, task start/stop function encapsulation, subscription task status function encapsulation, task interruption/continuation function encapsulation, breakpoint continuation function encapsulation, and persistence function encapsulation.

-Dependency Component Introduction in Architecture Diagram
+Dependency Component Introduction in Architecture Diagram:

 - request: Responsible for providing basic upload/download functionality, encapsulating C language interfaces for interoperability with Cangjie.
 - cangjie_ark_interop: Responsible for providing Cangjie annotation class definitions for API annotation, and providing BusinessException exception class definitions thrown to users.